How Edge Computing is Revolutionizing Data Processing

 Question: How is edge computing revolutionizing data processing?

-**Answer:** Edge computing is revolutionizing data processing by bringing computation and data storage closer to the location where it is needed, which reduces latency, enhances real-time data processing, improves bandwidth efficiency, and increases reliability and security by minimizing the amount of data transmitted to centralized data centers.
+- Answer: Edge computing brings computation and data storage closer to where it is needed.
+This proximity reduces latency, improves real-time data processing, enhances bandwidth efficiency, and increases both reliability and security by limiting the amount of data sent to centralized data centers.